umer480/kubernetes/auto_scaling.md

 # HPA ( Horizontal POD Autoscaling)

 Horizontal Pod Autoscaler deploys additional pods in the Kubernetes cluster automatically when the load increases.
 It modifies the entire workload resource and scales it automatically as per requirement.
-Whether scaling up or scaling down the pods, HPA can do it automatically to meet the load.
+HPA can do it automatically to meet the load.

 ![image](https://github.com/user-attachments/assets/59ca0208-6a4f-4af3-9fa8-0f2510a920bc)